AI Meets the Classroom: When Does ChatGPT Harm Learning?

 Key findings:

-- Using LLMs as personal tutors by asking them for explanations improves learning outcomes
+- Using LLMs as personal tutors by asking them for explanations improves topic understanding, though not overall learning outcomes (likely because it reduces the volume of topics covered).

-- Asking LLMs to generate solutions impairs learning.
-The use of copy-and-paste encourages this behaviour.
+- Asking LLMs to generate solutions impairs understanding.
+The use of copy-and-paste encourages this behaviour, tripling solution requests without increasing explanation requests.

 - LLM access increases students' perceived learning beyond their actual learning outcome, i.e. students think it's a lot more helpful than it is.

-In the experimental study, they compare students' work with a number of solutions generated by ChatGPT as a proxy for the use of LLMs.
+In the field study (Study 1), they compare students' work with a number of solutions generated by ChatGPT as a proxy for the use of LLMs.
 They call this ChatGPT Similarity.

 To calculate this, they generate 50 ChatGPT solutions and then take the maximum similarity with a student's code: